chipmuenk/pyfda/README.md

     </tr>
 </table>

-### Release 0.1 (target: end of May 2015)
+### Release 0.1 (target: end of <s>May</s> June 2015)

 The following features are still missing for the first release.
 Help is very welcome!
-* Save and load filter designs (pickle? shelve?)
+* Clean separation between target specifications and design specifications (= required by filter design method)
+* Feedback in the GUI whether a filter design was successful, is out-of-date (specs have been changed) or whether an error has occurred by coloring the >> DESIGN FILTER << button

+### Release 0.2 (target: end of 2015)
 * **Filter coefficients and poles / zeros**
+Implement model-view controller architecture for the following features:
-  * Display coefficients / poles and zeros with fewer digits while keeping full precision
+  * Display coefficients / poles and zeros with fewer digits while keeping full precision internally
   * Group multiple poles / zeros
-  * Load coefficients / poles and zeros,
+  * Load coefficients / poles and zeros in various formats
-* Smooth some rough edges:
-  * better debugging options
-  * reflect in the GUI whether a filter design was successful, is out-of-date (specs have been changed) or whether an error occurred
+* **myHDL support**
+    * Export of VHDL / Verilog netlists for basic filter topologies
+    * Fixpoint simulation
+* **Filter Manager**
+  * Store multiple designs in one filter dict
+  * Compare multiple designs in plots

 ### Following releases
 * Better help files and messages